tauri-apps/tauri-docs/docs/guides/building/sidecar.md

 const output = await command.execute()
 ```

-## Running on Rust
+## Running it from Rust

-On the Rust code, import the `Command` struct from the `tauri::api::process` module:
+On the Rust side, import the `Command` struct from the `tauri::api::process` module:

 ```rust
 let (mut rx, mut child) = Command::new_sidecar("my-sidecar")